ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 </blockquote>
 <figcaption>—Donald Knuth, <cite><a href="https://www.youtube.com/watch?v=2BdBfsXbST8&ab_channel=LexFridman&t=553">Donald Knuth | Lex Fridman Podcast #62 (9:13)</a></cite></figcaption>

-<p>So, the <i>thing</i> is defined by Hotz.
-The idea of breaking down a thing into more things is shown by Keller and Knuth.</p>
 <br>
 <h2>Humanistic Framework</h2>

-These fields encompass finance, economics, history, etc. In here, the _thing_ is an action that expresses a _view_ (someone does something).
+These fields encompass finance, economics, history, etc. In here, the key unit is the actor/person/entity.
+These actors will perform actions based off a perspective or view.
+The key prompts can be based on asking _why_:

-This propagates and influences what others think, causing them to do something.
-Actions are _linked_ when the action of one party causes other parties to react in kind.
+1. Who are the actors/people involved in this situation?
+2. Why did they act like this or think like this?

+Then, we can understand the situation historically, by connecting the dots by asking why someone did this or why someone has this view.
+Or we can project it forward, by understanding how it will evolve in the future after understanding the historical evolution.

 <blockquote>
 <p>My framework is built on two propositions.
 The first is that in situations that have thinking <i>participants</i>, the participants’ <i>views</i> of the world never perfectly correspond to the actual state of affairs.